airanger-paperchase/invoice-ext/DOCKER_DEPLOYMENT.md

 If you encounter issues:

-1. Check the Docker logs: `docker logs invoice-extractor-app`
+1. Check the Docker logs: `docker logs invoice-extractor-backend` and `docker logs invoice-extractor-frontend`
 2. Verify environment variables are correct
 3. Ensure Azure services are accessible
 4. Check the application health endpoint